Jayant Patel: Practice in Bundaberg

 Inadequacies in Patel's practice were identified.
 His surgery was described as "antiquated" and "sloppy".
 Nurses claimed they hid their patients from him when they knew he was in the hospital.
 He showed poor regard for hygiene.
 He attracted the nickname "Dr. Death".
 It is alleged he altered medical records, including death certificates, to hide his inadequacies.
 Patel is linked to at least 87 deaths among the 1,202 patients he treated between 2003 and early 2005.
 Thirty patients died while under his care in Bundaberg.

-On March 22, 2005, Stuart Copeland, the Queensland Shadow Minister for Health, raised the issue of Patel's clinical practice during question time in Queensland Parliament.
-Copeland had been alerted to Patel's inadequacies by Toni Hoffman, a nurse at the Bundaberg Base Hospital.
-Two days later, Rob Messenger, the National Party MP for Burnett, also raised the matter in a speech to the Legislative Assembly and called for Patel's suspension.
-After Hedley Thomas, a journalist at the Brisbane Courier-Mail, published reports about Patel, the newspaper and other media outlets were flooded with claims of patients' injury or death caused by Patel's operations.
+On March 22, 2005, Stuart Copeland, the Queensland Shadow Minister for Health, raised the issue of Patel's clinical practice during question time in Queensland Parliament on behalf of Rob Messenger, the National Party MP for Burnett.
+Messenger had been alerted to Patel's inadequacies by Toni Hoffman, a nurse at the Bundaberg Base Hospital.
+Two days later, Messenger delivered a speech in the Legislative Assembly and called for Patel's suspension.
+After the Brisbane Courier-Mail published reports about Patel by journalist Hedley Thomas, the newspaper and other media outlets were flooded with claims of patients' injury or death caused by Patel's operations.

 On April 2, 2005, Patel departed Australia for Portland using a business-class airfare paid for by Queensland Health.
 His passport had not been withheld.

 On November 22, 2006, a magistrate issued a warrant for Patel's arrest and extradition to Australia.
 He was charged with three charges of manslaughter, five charges of causing grievous bodily harm, four of negligent acts causing harm and eight charges of fraud.
 He was extradited to Australia on July 21, 2008.